vijay03/cs360v-f20/notes/vm-basics.md

     * Executing one instruction vs trap, emulate (many instructions), handle control back to host OS (many instructions)
     * Similar to #1, host OS has to maintain software-level representation of guest state
-    * How can we do better?
-        * Allow most instructions to execute directly on CPU, with reduced privilege
-        * Trap on all instructions that require higher privelege
-        * Better than basic approach, but still slow
     * Doesn't always work:
         * Need instructions that run either in user mode or kernel mode
         * What if we had an instruction that could run in either?